דלג לתוכן הראשי

 A telomere length test can provide a lot of information about a person's health status and their risk for chronic diseases and aging processes.

-- Short telomeres: Associated with an increased risk for diseases such as cardiovascular disease, cancer, diabetes, and neurodegenerative diseases.
+• Short telomere length: Associated with an increased risk of diseases such as cardiovascular disease, cancer, diabetes, and neurodegenerative diseases.

 2. DNA Methylation Test:

-A test that measures DNA methylation patterns may provide a lot of information about biological age, disease risk, and aging processes, and even about our future health potential.
+This test measures DNA methylation patterns, and can provide a wealth of information about biological age, disease risk, aging processes, and even our future health potential.

 What is DNA Methylation?